ATR-Lab/getting-started-kafka/README.md

 ## Tutorial

-The tutorial file commands can be executed any order, however, I would recommend the following for better understanding:
+The tutorial file commands can be executed any order(on certain conditions), however, I would recommend the following for better understanding:

 - producer and consumer
 - multi broker